Discover what we're working on

 The institute addresses health disparities in Indiana by strategically investing resources into four broad areas of research.
 These areas reflect an emphasis on interdisciplinary collaboration and leverage emerging expertise in informatics and artificial intelligence/machine learning on the IU Indianapolis campus.

-2. Psychological, social, and environmental determinants of health
+Community and environmental health

 Emphasizing collaboration